klown/personal-data-server/doc/StaticWorkflow.md

 * **Resource Owner**: The user attempting to authorize UIO to use their preferences
-* **UIO**: An embedded instance of User Interface Options (UI Options);
+* **UIO**: An embedded instance of User Interface Options (UI Options) preferences editor/enactors
-  preferences editor/enactors
-* **Edge Proxy**: Lambda functions, server configuration, or light weight server to handle redirects between UIO and the prefs server.
+* **Edge Proxy**: Lambda functions, server configuration, or light weight server to handle redirects between UIO and the Preferences server.
 To allow cross origin requests.
 * **SSO Client**: A client of an SSO provider, where the client uses the provider as a way of authenticating users.
 The Preferences Server is a client in this context.
 * **SSO Provider**: An OAuth2 server that is used to authenticate users.
 Google is an SSO provider.
-* **Preferences Server**: An instance of the Preferences Server.
+* **Preferences Server**: An instance of the Personal Data Storage service.
 Stores preferences and authenticates with a single sign on (SSO) provider, e.g. Google.
 * **Google SSO**: Using Google as SSO provider.
 The examples are based on their API but others could be substituted.